W3rni0/HacktivityCon_CTF_2020/readme.md

 ![](assets//images//aesthetic_4.png)

-furthermore by giving input with a length of 32 the second half of the hex string received is exactly the same as the hex string received when entering an empty input, this coupled with the reference to the block cipher AES in the challenge title led me to the conclusion that the server is encrypting using AES with Electronic Codebook (ECB) mode of operation our message appended to the flag and padded, as I explained in my writeup for Tyrannosaurus Rex modes of operation are use to allow block ciphers, which are limited by design to only specific lengths, to encrypt data of any length, this is done by splitting the data, encrypting it separately and then appending the resulting ciphertexts together, ECB mode of operation encrypt every block in isolation where other mode of operation performs more encryption between block so that block with the same plaintext won't have the same ciphertext, but ECB don't do that meaning that **ECB encrypts the same plaintext to the same ciphertext**, a schema of this mode:
+furthermore by giving input with a length of 32 the second half of the hex string received is exactly the same as the hex string received when entering an empty input, this coupled with the reference to the block cipher AES in the challenge title led me to the conclusion that the server is using AES-ECB (AES with Electronic Codebook mode of operation) to encrypt our message appended to the flag and padded, as I explained in my writeup for Tyrannosaurus Rex modes of operation are used to allow block ciphers, which are limited by design to only specific lengths of plaintext, to encrypt information of any length, this is done by splitting the data into blocks, encrypting each block separately and then appending the resulting ciphertexts blocks together, ECB mode of operation encrypt every block in isolation where other modes of operation perform more encryptions between blocks so that blocks with the same plaintext won't have the same ciphertext, but ECB don't do that - **ECB encrypts the same plaintexts to the same ciphertexts**, a schema of this mode:

 <div align=center>
   <img src='assets//images//aesthetic_5.png' style="background-color:white;" >